nesterovsky-bros/vector-database/README.md

 3.1.
 Split whole vector space in two parts.
   There are multiple ways to do this but we selected one of the simplest and available in the SQL.
   We calculate a mean `avg()` and a standard deviation `stdev()` of all vectors for each dimension.
-  For the split we select a dimension with highest standard deviation, and split in the mean point.
+  For the split we select a dimension with highest and lowest standard deviation, and split in the mean point.
   This gives us two subsets of vectors of similar cardinality.

 3.2.
 Repeat step 3.1 for each subset, unless it contains exactly one vector.